🎉 Tickety V3 has now been released! Read more →

 Use these rules when deciding which placeholders to include in a message:

-1. Base placeholders (for example, member.* and guild.*) are available in most message contexts.
+1. Base placeholders such as member.* and guild.* are available in most message contexts.

-2. Context-specific placeholders (for example, ticket.*, panel.*, supportHours.*) only resolve when that context exists.
+2. Context-specific placeholders such as ticket.*, panel.*, and supportHours.* only resolve when that context exists.

 3. Statistics placeholders resolve to a number and fall back to 0 when data is unavailable.